K-State football releases 2020 schedule

 MANHATTAN, Kan.
 (KSNW) – Five home games in the first six weeks and a special Thursday-night match up at Iowa State at the end of October highlights Kansas State’s 2020 football schedule – the 125th season of football at K-State and 25th in the Big 12 – that was announced today by K-State Athletics officials and the Big 12 Conference.

-he Wildcats open October with two-straight home games – against Texas on October 3 and Kansas on October 10 – before traveling to face TCU on October 17.
+The Wildcats open October with two-straight home games – against Texas on Oct.
+3 and Kansas on Oct.
+10 – before traveling to face TCU on October 17.

 Ticket prices and options, in addition to individual game promotions and events, will be announced at a later time.